-Fig. 17.6 Model of dispatching and queuing at a multimachine station
+Figure 1: Model of dispatching and queuing at a multi machine station

-Using this abstraction, the EPTs as depicted in Fig. 17.5 follow straightforwardly for each separate machine.
-Notice again that the only data we need for determining the EPTs are arrival and departure event of lots.
-Also, we do not only need to determine the EPTs, but we also need to know the dispatching strategy.
-Either this policy is known from reality and can be implemented in the discrete event model, or an "effective dispatching policy" needs to be derived from manufacturing data.
-The latter is still a subject of current research.
-Furthermore, multimachine workstations with equipment that serves batches can easily be dealt with combining the results presented so far.
+Using this abstraction, the effective process times as depicted in Figure 1 follow straightforwardly for each separate machine.
+Notice again that the only data we need for determining the EPT's are arrival and departure event of lots.
+Also, we do not only need to determine the EPT's, but we also need to know the dispatching strategy.
+Either this policy is know from reality and can be implemented in the discrete event model, or an "effective dispatching policy" needs to be derived from manufacturing data.
+The latter is still subject of current research.
+Furthermore, multi-machine workstations with equipment that serves batches can easily be dealt with combining the results presented so far.

-17.2.4 Finite buffers
+2.4 Finite buffers

-In the preceding sections, we assumed infinite buffers or at least buffers that are large enough.
+In the preceding sections we assumed infinite buffers, or at least buffers that are large enough.
 This enabled us to analyze workstations in isolation.
-If buffer sizes are small and cannot be neglected, as for example in automotive industry, buffer sizes will explicitly be taken into account in the aggregate discrete event model.
-Therefore, the effect of blocking, will be explicitly taken into account by means of the discrete event model.
+If buffer sizes are small and can not be neglected, as for example in automotive industry, buffer sizes will explicitly be taken into account in the aggregate discrete event model.
+Therefore, the effect of blocking will be explicitly taken into account by means of the discrete event model.
 Therefore, this disturbance should not be included in the EPT.
-To take into account the effect of blocking, a third event is needed.
+To take into account the effect of blocking a third event is needed.
 So far, we only needed arrival and departure events from lots.
 Or to be more precise: we needed actual arrival (AA) and actual departure (AD) events.
-For properly dealing with blocking we also need possible departure (PD) events, see also Kock et al. (2005, 2006a,c).
+For properly dealing with blocking we also need possible departure (PD) events, see also [Kock et al., 2006a, Kock et al., 2005, Kock et al., 2006c].

-Consider a line of two machines in series, machine $M{j-1}$ and machine $M_j$ , and assume that there is no buffer between these two machines.
-Let the Gantt chart of Fig. 17.7 describes a given time period, where we again abstracted from most disturbances.
+Consider a line of two machines in series, machine M{j-1} and machine M_j , and assume there is no buffer between these two machines.
+Let the Gantt chart of Figure 1 describe a given time period, where we again abstracted from most disturbances.